Trauma-Informed Resources for Students and Teachers

 Get access to thousands of lesson plansJoin us

-Schools are often the most important places in a community for educators, students and parents to receive support when a crisis occurs; our schools provide a familiar environment where the needs of students, their families and faculty can be met in one place.
+Schools, especially those which subscribe to trauma-informed practices, are often the most important places in a community for educators, students and parents to receive support when a crisis occurs; our schools provide a familiar environment where the needs of students, their families and faculty can be met in one place.

 Gun Violence in the United States